CiaranC1995/AnagramCheckerTechnicalChallenge/README.md

 I have fully tested the Result.java class and included the JUnit Test Case for this with the source code.

+Also in included in the folder is the Javadoc generated from Eclipse for reference.

 <h1>In order to use the program simply follow the onscreen instructions.
 They will guide you step by step.</h1>

 I hope you enjoy using this simple program, hope to hear from you soon.